Aura-healthcare/Aura_gitbook/medical-background.md

 ## Sensor benchmark
 In order to collect patients physiological samples, we set up a dual approach.
+On a first cohort, we will record physiological informations with **top quality trackers**.It will allow us to develop a solution for a reasonable price that could be industrialized straight-forward.

-On a first cohort, we will record physiological informations with **FDA/CE Medical compliant devices**.
+On a second cohort, we will record physiological informations with **FDA/CE Medical compliant devices**.
 Each prototype will be expensive but will ensure the feasibility of the prediction algorithm on very high quality data.

-On a second cohort, we will record physiological informations with **top quality trackers**.
-We will develop a solution for a reasonable price that could be industrialized straight-forward.

 Here an overview of existing devices on the market: